 Leaving the Scene of an Accident

-Illinois law prohibits a motorist from leaving the scene of any type of accident without first following proper protocol.
-This offense can be charged in a variety of ways as follows:Accident Involving Property Damage (Attended Vehicle)
+Illinois law prohibits a driver from leaving the scene of any type of traffic accident without first following proper protocol.
+"Hit and run" offenses can refer to a number of different scenarios and can be charged in a variety of ways as explained below.Accident with an Attended Vehicle Involving only Property Damage

-Under Illinois law (ICS 5/11-402), the driver of a vehicle involved in an accident resulting only in damage to a vehicle which is driven or occupied by another driver must immediately stop at the scene or as close as possible.
-The driver must remain at the scene and comply with all requirements listed under 5/11-403.
+Under Illinois law (625 ILCS 5/11-402), the driver of a vehicle involved in an accident resulting only in damage to a vehicle, which is driven or occupied by another driver, must immediately stop at the scene or as close to the scene as possible.
+The driver must remain at the scene and comply with all requirements listed under 625 ILCS 5/11-403.

-Under Illinois law (ILCS 5/11-404), the driver of a vehicle involved in an accident resulting only in damage to a vehicle which is unattended, or other property, must immediately stop at the scene or as close as possible.
-The driver must either locate and notify the operator or owner of the property and give their name, address, and registration number of the vehicle OR attach a written notice with this information to the vehicle or property and notify the police.
-A violation of this statute is a Class A misdemeanor.Accident Involving Death or Personal Injury
+Under Illinois law (625 ILCS 5/11-404), the driver of a vehicle involved in an accident resulting only in damage to a vehicle which is unattended, or damage to other property, must immediately stop at the scene or as close to the scene as possible.
+The driver must either locate and notify the operator or owner of the property and provide them with their name, address, and registration number of the vehicle OR attach a written notice with this information to the vehicle or property and also notify the police.

-Under Illinois law (ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible.
+Under Illinois law (625 ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible.
 Additional reporting requirement are listed under 5/11-403.
 A violation of this statute is a Class 4 felony.

-The Illinois Secretary of State will revoke the driver’s license of anyone convicted under ILCS 5/11-401.Contact The Davis Law Group, P.C.
+The Illinois Secretary of State will revoke the driver’s license of anyone convicted of this offense.Contact Our Traffic Ticket Defense Attorneys